sean-codes/sean-codes.github.io/_posts/2017-2-21-pure-css-checkboxes-toggle-switch-radio.md

 ---
 layout: post
 tags: [codepen, material, css, coding, nojs]
 from:
 title: Toggle switches, radio buttons, and checkbox styles, using only CSS
 type: Codepen daily 33
 ---

-This is a codepen of interesting radio, checkbox, and toggle switches!
+Interesting radio, checkbox, and toggle switches!
 I just wanted to share with you my notes of making this project

 ## The toggle switch